-High Option PPO Network: Contact APWU Health Plan at 800-222-2798 to request a High Option PPO directory.
-You can also go to our website, www.apwuhp.com.
-If you need assistance in identifying a participating provider or to verify their continues participation, call the Plan's PPO administrator for your state: The Plan uses Cigna as its PPO network in all states, Cigna 800-582-1314.
-For providers in the U.S. Virgin Islands call V.I.
-Equicare 340-774-5779 and for hospitals in the U.S. Virgin Islands call Cigna 800-582-1314.
-For mental health/substance use disorder treatment providers (all states), call Beacon Health Options toll-free 888-700-7965.
+High Option PPO Network: You can go to our website, www.apwuhp.com to download a High Option PPO directory.
+If you need assistance in identifying a participating provider or to verify their continued participation, call the Plan's PPO administrator for your state: The Plan uses Cigna as its PPO network in all states and the U.S. Virgin Islands, Cigna 800-582-1314.
+For mental health/substance use disorder treatment providers (all states), call Cigna Behavioral Health, 800-582-1314.